 QTECH is an unknown Creole company.
-We have solved one of the biggest problems in medical technology: Noninvasive continuous glucose monitoring.
+We have solved one of the biggest problems in medical technology: NON-INVASIVE CONTINUOUS GLUCOSE MONITORING.
 QTECH 4X4 Operation will be exhibiting at the Convention Center in West Palm Beach, Florida, in November 2022.
 Our prototype wearable can accurately measure blood sugar from the wrist.
-The prototype crams in a miniature spectrometer which is used to scan the blood to measure glucose.
-This watch can also read other vital signs, including heart rate and ECG, to Improve your ECG interpretation Practice.
+The prototype crams in a miniature spectrometer, which is used to scan the blood to measure glucose.
+This watch can also read other vital signs, including heart rate and Electrocardiogram (ECG), to Improve your ECG interpretation Practice.
 This program reviews critical findings in clinical electrocardiography.
-QTECH also contains a self-assessment ECG test.
+The QTECH’s QOi watch also contains a self-assessment ECG test.

 Our secret sauce is in its patented spectroscopy materials built into the watch and its band.
 To use it, the wearer needs to slide the watch and activate the monitoring from the menu, and after 20 seconds, the data is displayed.
 QTECH expects to sell its hardware to insurers and healthcare providers and build a big data platform to collect and examine the vast trove of information generated by patients wearing the device.